School Food Champions Programme

 The School Food Champion (SFC) Programme has now finished and what a great pilot programme it has been.

 We have been supporting secondary food teachers with resources and activities focused on school food to help achieve increases in their school meal uptake.
+Stop waiting, join the game now with starburst continuous luck and many victories await you!

 Our final numbers show that 41 Champions have achieved 5% increases (or higher) in their school meal uptake for three or more consecutive half terms with a further two Champions achieving greater than 5% increases over two consecutive half terms.